ibm-cloud-docs/account/instance_migration.md

 ## Troubleshooting
 {: #ts_migration}

-If you run into any issues with migrating Cloud Foundry service instances, check out [TWhy can't I migrate a Cloud Foundry service instance to a resource group?](/docs/account?topic=account-ts_migrate_instance).
+If you run into any issues with migrating Cloud Foundry service instances, check out [Why can't I migrate a Cloud Foundry service instance to a resource group?](/docs/account?topic=account-ts_migrate_instance).